• Skip to primary navigation

 If green papaya is not available in your regular grocery store, then check out the Asian grocery stores near you.
 They will have it stoked.

-When you select green (unripe) papaya, make sure that it is dark solid green in color and is very firm to touch.
+When you select green (unripe) papaya, make sure that it is dark solid green in color and is very firm to the touch.
 It should not have any soft patches or black blemishes.
 When you peel it, the inside fruit should have a pale green color without any patches of pink or orange.

 Green papaya is crisp and it has a very mild flavor, even milder than cucumbers.